justanormalmaker/OPENDRUMS/README.md

 **OPENDRUMS** is an elecronic instrument similar to a **sample player or a drum pads machine**, but with the particularity of being small, portable and **Open-Source**!
 When i ( [@justanormalmaker](https://github.com/justanormalmaker) ) thought of OPENDRUMS I wanted to create a relatively "simple" but at the same time cool and useful Hardware/Software project that anyone could create with a few components, a PCB, and a soldering iron.
 Its a good project for people that like to **create music**, like me :), and for anyone else that want to build a cool project and **learn something new**!
 The aim of this project is to bring music lovers closer to electronics and vice versa, leaving aside the boring theory and experimenting directly with something concrete and fun.
 You can build OPENDRUMS with **60 components** and an Arduino Nano board.
 You can use the instrument to play drums or any type of samples wherever and whenever you like thanks to its **9 progammable buttons** that act like pads, **rechargeable battery**, and **compact size**.
-For more information about the Hardware and Software go to
+For more information about the Hardware and Software go to (link)

 ## 🥁 Why OPENDRUMS?